go-swagger/go-swagger/docs/generate/spec/response.md

 ---
 responses:
   validationError:
-    description: A validation error is an errot that is used whn the required input fails validation.
+    description: A validation error is an error that is used when the required input fails validation.
     schema:
       type: object
+      description: The error message
       required:
       - Message
       properties:
         Message: